Setsuko Koizumi

-Koizumi Setsuko (小泉 節子、26 February 1868 - 18 February 1932), also known as Koizumi Setsu (小泉 セツ) was the wife of the writer Lafcadio Hearn (Koizumi Yakumo).
-She helped Lafcadio in writing, and is author of Reminiscences of Lafcadio Hearn (思い出の記).
+Setsuko Koizumi (小泉 節子, 26 February 1868 - 18 February 1932), also known as Setsu Koizumi (小泉 セツ) was married to the writer Lafcadio Hearn (Koizumi Yakumo).
+She helped Hearn in writing, and is author of Reminiscences of Lafcadio Hearn (思い出の記).
 Her registered given name in the koseki was "Setsu", but she preferred "Setsuko".

 Born as a daughter of the Koizumi family, whose members had served the Matsue Domain feudal clan in Izumo, at the age of 22 she married Hearn, who lived in Matsue as an English teacher.
 Since she liked stories from childhood, she helped her husband to understand Japanese folk tales and supported his writing about Japan.

 Early life

-Koizumi Setsu was born on 4 February 1868.
+Setsu Koizumi was born on 4 February 1868.
 Her father was Koizumi Yaemon Minato, bangashira of the domain of Matsue feudal clan in Izumo whose karoku (hereditary stipend) was 400 koku, and her mother was Chie.
 Soon after she was born, she was adopted by the Inagaki family.

 She liked stories from childhood, and often listened to fairy tales, folk tales, and local legends.
 After the Meiji Restoration, shizoku families lost stipends and were impoverished, and the Inagaki family was no exception: Setsuko graduated from primary school with excellent academic records and hoped to enter further education, but she had to work as a weaver at the age of 11.

 When Setsuko was 18, the Inagaki family adopted a son of a shizoku family Maeda Tameji as their mukoyōshi (adopted son-in-law) and Setsuko's husband, but he left the family within a year since he could not bear the poverty.
 In 1890, Setsuko officially got divorced and returned to the Koizumi family.